-Click and drag the image to where you want it on the photo.
+Click and drag the watermark picture to where you want it on the photo.
 You can adjust the size once the image is placed, by clicking a corner circle and dragging it inward or outward.

 If you need a quick-and-dirty way to get a company name or URL over your photo and you won’t need to do it again soon, this is a good method.

-Adjust the “Fade” slider to 30 – 60%, then close the palette.
-Click and drag the image to where you want it on the photo.
-Adjust the size once the image is placed by clicking a corner circle and dragging it inward or outward.
+Adjust the Fade slider to 30 – 60%, then close the palette.
+Click and drag the text watermark to where you want it on the photo.
+Adjust the size once the watermark is placed by clicking a corner circle and dragging it inward or outward.

 Tip: If you find a color you like using the color picker, write down the hex value so you can match it later, if you want.